zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 Yes, the exit scenario modeling even takes liquidation preferences with a multiple, whether it’s participating with or without cap and interest into account.

-On the *Cap Table* page click on *Scenarios* at the top right and then on *Exit*.
+On the *Cap Table* page, click on *Scenarios* at the top right and then on *Exit*.
 Enter an exit price at the top, then you will see your cap table with return and multiple for each stakeholder, by groups or by classes.
 It also helps you understand what happens with a breakpoint plot.
 Click on a different point on the plot, to see the exit scenario at that valuation.

 ##### Can investors also log in to see their stake?